 Energy consumption and ways to reduce it regularly find their way into the headlines.
-Even without considering the social and environmental consequences of energy use, there’s a very good reason to consider it carefully as you plan your home.
-Energy costs money and it’s likely to cost more tomorrow than today.
-Planning can either save you a substantial amount of money or ensure that the money you do spend goes into your home and not into the pockets of utility companies.
+Even without considering the social and environmental consequences of energy use, there’s a very good reason to consider energy-efficient construction as you plan your home.
+Namely, energy costs money and it’s likely to cost more tomorrow than it does today.
+Planning ahead can either save you a substantial amount of money or ensure that the money you do spend goes into your home and not into the pockets of utility companies.

 The best and least expensive approach to conserving energy begins with your log home’s design.
 By using passive solar design techniques that have been known for thousands of years, you can reduce heating costs by as much as 50%.
 While taking full advantage of passive solar principles may take the involvement of a professional, you can easily cover the basics yourself.
 First come three “O’s” of passive solar design — orientation, openings, and overhangs.